Storware/vprotect-manual/deployment/common-tasks/staging-space-configuration.md

      Disk /dev/mapper/centos-swap: 3221 MB, 3221225472 bytes, 6291456 sectors
   ```

-* If you have new clean disk prepare a filesystem on it:
+* If you have a new clean disk prepare a filesystem on it:

   ```text
   mkfs.xfs -K /dev/sdc
   ```

-* Test mount your existing filesystem in created directory:
+* Test mount your existing filesystem in the created directory:

   ```text
   mount /dev/sdc /vprotect_data